5 Formulas to choose from!

 According to Mountain Rose Herbs:

 “Bentonite, also referred to as Montmorillonite, is one of the most effective and powerful healing clays.
 Bentonite can be used externally as a clay poultice, mud pack or in the bath and, in skin care recipes.
-A good quality Bentonite should be a grey/cream color and anything bordering “pure white” is suspect.
 It has a very fine, velveteen feel and is odorless and non-staining.”

 A unique clay due to its ability to produce an “electrical charge” when hydrated.
 Upon contact with fluid, its electrical components change, giving it the ability to absorb toxins.
 Bentonite is known for its ability to absorb and remove toxins, heavy meats, impurities and chemicals.